sonuauti/Android-Web-Server-As-Service/README.md

 # Android-Web-Server-As-Service
 Implementation of https://github.com/sonuauti/Android-Web-Server as service for android os

-# How to use under android gradle?
+# How to consume in project?

 ```java
 dependencies {